A Cost-Effective Near-Storage Processing Solution for Offline Inference of Long-Context LLMs: Design

-As discussed in \cref{sec:motiv}, the volume of KV cache communication during the decoding stage is substantial in the \baseline.
-With traditional storage devices, this communication must traverse the shared system interconnect to perform attention operations on the CPU.
-To mitigate this bottleneck, we propose \emph{\ans} (ANS), a novel system that shifts attention computation to a custom accelerator within computational storage devices (CSDs).
-This approach enables KV cache read traffic to leverage the fast aggregated bandwidth of CSDs, while only the input and output of the multi-head attention pass through the system interconnect.
+As discussed in \cref{sec:motiv}, the \baseline suffers from substantial KV cache communication overhead during decoding.
+With conventional storage devices, this communication must traverse the shared system interconnect. \thiswork addresses this issue with \emph{\ans} (ANS), which offloads attention to a custom accelerator near storage.
+It confines the high-volume KV cache traffic to the device's internal path, allowing only the attention inputs and outputs to traverse the shared system interconnect.

-At the prefill stage, the initially generated KV cache is written to the storage device within the CSDs as in the baseline (\cref{fig:background1}(a)).
-The proposed ANS differs from the baseline (\cref{fig:ans}(a)) in the decoding stage, as illustrated in \cref{fig:ans}(b). \circled{1} The required attention layer weights and input activations are loaded into the GPU from system memory, similar to the baseline. \circled{2} The necessary KV cache is directly loaded from each storage device to the attached accelerator via direct P2P communication through the private PCIe switch within each CSD. \circled{3} The host generates the query, key, and value vectors from the QKV projection and loads them into the memory of each accelerator within the CSDs. \circled{4} Once the accelerator completes the multi-head attention (MHA) computation, the output vectors are transferred back to the host. \circled{5} The GPU then proceeds with the MLP computation.

-By computing the MHA layer close to the storage using \ans, each accelerator can directly access the KV cache via the private path within the CSD, significantly reducing read data traffic through the system interconnect.
-When quantifying the data traffic at the first iteration of the decoding stage, \ans significantly reduces the read traffic through the system interconnect from $s \cdot 2\ (\text{K and V}) \cdot b \cdot h \cdot d \cdot 2$ bytes in the baseline for reading the KV cache to $b \cdot h \cdot d \cdot 2$ bytes for reading the new attention score.
-The write traffic through the system interconnect slightly increases from $2\ (\text{K and V}) \cdot b \cdot h \cdot d \cdot 2$ bytes for writing the new KV entry to $3\ (\text{Q, K, and V}) \cdot b \cdot h \cdot d \cdot 2$ bytes for sending the new Q, K, and V entry.
-Overall, the total traffic is significantly reduced.
-This is because most of the KV cache read traffic is handled via the internal bandwidth of the CSDs, with only the output vectors from the accelerator being transferred through the system interconnect.

-When ANS is implemented with a single CSD, the bottleneck simply shifts from the system interconnect to the CSD's internal switch.
-However, the true benefit becomes evident as the number of CSDs increases.
-As more CSDs are added, the aggregate bandwidth between the FPGA and SSD scales linearly, while the bandwidth to the host via the system interconnect (PCIe) remains constant.
-While there is a minor benefit from the increased computational capacity of more FPGAs, the main driver of the speedup in \thiswork comes from leveraging the aggregated internal bandwidth.

-We can quantify that \ans reduces the data traffic through the system interconnect by a factor proportional to the sequence length $s$ when assuming a sufficient number of CSDs.
-Let $T_{BASE}$ be the traffic with the baseline and $T_{ANS}$ be the traffic with \ans.